 Load balancing, also referred to as traffic distribution technology is a method of tailoring your available resource to make sure capacity meets nemands.
 41% of enterprises rely on L2-L4 load balancing at the core to split network traffic between multiple tools in a manner that doesn’t result in duplication of traffic and helps to prevent oversubscription of the ports.

 Garland Technology has taken the approach to deconstruct the network packet broker.
-Essentially this means that rather than having one box do everything from the packet brokering to the decryption to deduplication, we’ve designed products and formed partnerships that handle specific functions to meet the needs of our customers.
+Essentially this means that rather than having one box do everything from the packet brokering to the deduplication, we’ve designed products and formed partnerships that handle specific functions to meet the needs of our customers.
 Our PacketMAX™: Advanced Aggregators combined with Advanced Features boxes to handle deduplication, packet slicing, or time stamping, can meet customers’ needs today and grow with them as their needs evolve over time.

 [Want to learn more about the components of a network visibility fabric?
 Read the latest whitepaper from the analysts at EMA, Best Practices for Building a Network Visibility Fabric.]